 The vehicle in your driveway is head and shoulders above the rest when it comes to all the cars, trucks, and SUVs currently being driven today.
 It's not a regular occurrence that you discover you need a replacement Harmonic Balancer to repair your car or truck.
 When your Honda Odyssey left the factory, it was destined for a driver who values driver satisfaction in their automobile.
 Your Honda dealership isn't the only place to buy trusted replacement parts for your Odyssey.

-You may not know it, but inside your engine there is a cacophony of vibration.
-The harmonic balancer attached to your crankshaft solves this problem.
-The harmonic balancer is synonymous with your crankshaft pulley; absorbing vibrations while also connecting to all the accessories in your Honda Odyssey engine via a system of drive belts.
-Since these accessories require the centrifugal force of the crankshaft to power them but would be severely harmed if the vibrations were transferred through the belts, the rubber membrane inside your Honda Odyssey harmonic balancer absorbs the vibration to keep the crankshaft spinning smoothly.
+Inside every engine, there's a whole lot of shaking going on.
+The harmonic balancer contains a large rubber membrane that addresses this issue.
+The harmonic balancer is a huge, vibration-dampening pulley that connects your drive belts to the accessories in your Honda Odyssey engine.
+Since these accessories require the centrifugal force of the crankshaft to power them but would be severely harmed if the vibrations were transferred through the belts, the rubber membrane inside your Honda Odyssey harmonic balancer absorbs the vibration so the crank pulley operates smoothly.

 The purpose of an harmonic balancer is to absorb crankshaft vibrations.
 Harmonic balancers are typically constructed in three pieces.
 The first piece is often called a hub.
 It bolts to directly to the crankshaft.
 The hub is surrounded by rubber or fluid which dampens crankshaft vibrations.
 The outside layer is metal which has grooves on it for the belt.
 Over time the rubber and/or fluid layer deteriorate causing the outer pulley to shift forward.
 This causes belt miss alignment and can.. (more)